rebeccavarley24/pt-web/sessions/Session 2 - Intro to HTML.md

 ## Why is all my text stuck together?

 You may notice that if you've got more than one piece of text, they're all stuck together.
 Let's see if we can fix that.
-Remove all the text between the body tags (i.e. all the text between `<body>` and `</body>` in the HTML pane) and replace it with the following:
+Try removing:

 ```HTML
 This is line 1
 This is line 2
 ```

-Now try this
+and replacing it with:

 ```HTML
 <p>This is line 1</p>
 <p>This is line 2</p>
 ```

 The `p` in this tag stands for paragraph and provides a way to separate text into nice readable blocks but if you notice the gap between the lines is pretty big, like the gap between two paragraphs.
 What happens if you actually just want to put a new line in there?
 Try this instead:

 ```HTML
 This is line 1<br/>